graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 graphcool info
 ```

-You need to use the endpoint for the `Simple API`.
+From the output, you need to use the endpoint for the `Simple API`.

 #### 4.2.
 Set the endpoint to configure Apollo Client